modelscope/modelscope-agent/README.md

 We appreciate your enthusiasm in participating in our open-source ModelScope-Agent project.
 If you encounter any issues, please feel free to report them to us.
 If you have built a new Agent demo and are ready to share your work with us, please create a pull request at any time!
 If you need any further assistance, please contact us via email at [contact@modelscope.cn](mailto:contact@modelscope.cn) or [communication group](https://modelscope.cn/docs/%E8%81%94%E7%B3%BB%E6%88%91%E4%BB%AC)!

 ## Citation
-If you found this work useful, consider giving this repository a star and citing our paper as followed:
+If you found this work useful, consider giving this repository a star and citing our paper as follows:
 ```
 @misc{li2023modelscopeagent,
       title={ModelScope-Agent: Building Your Customizable Agent System with Open-source Large Language Models},